PrinssiFiestas/libGPC/tests/README.md

 'make tests' command assumes that all .c files in the 'src' directory has a corresponding test file with 'test_' prefix and 'main' function defined in this directory.
+Test files should include their corresponding .c file on top and any dependencies on bottom.